|

 as a personal, inward-looking _ even self-centered _ concept

-of submission of the individual will on the path towards salvation.
+of submission of the individual will on the path towards

-only one of charity.
+is at most only one of charity.

 The change in religious understanding

-The developing modern view of surrender to God, however, is
+The developing modern view of surrender to God, however,

-selfishness in favor of serving others.
-The obligation towards
+surrender of individual selfishness in favor of serving

-others, moreover, is the far more extensive one of a duty
+far more extensive one of a duty to work for the overall,

-to work for the overall, beneficial, restructuring of society.
+beneficial, restructuring of society.
+Indeed, the modern

-to see ourselves in a serious relationship with God.
+ourselves in a serious relationship with God.

 The change in understanding the nature of religious surrender